sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 A second colleague comes in and expresses concerns about the design.
 How can you use the assertions provided to discuss the correctness of this design?

-Is the second colleagues concern justified?
+Is the second colleague's concern justified?
 What principle is violated, if any?
 Explain with the assertions shown in the code.

 **Exercise 4.**
 You run your application with assertion checking enabled.
 Unfortunately, it reports an assertion failure signalling a class invariant violation in one of the libraries your application makes use of.

 Assume that the contract of the library in question is correct, and that all relevant pre-conditions are encoded in assertions as well.

 Can you fix this problem?
 If so, how?
 If not, why?